kaiyao/battleships-dapp/avoiding_common_attacks.md

 In addition, in `truffle.js` a 6000000 gas limit has been configured (which is lower than that on TestNets and the MainNet), and the unit tests pass.

-The transaction that uses the most gas is actually creating a new game on the blockchain, as it tries to deploy a new BattleShop.sol contract.
+The transaction that uses the most gas is actually deploying the contracts on the blockchain.
 Note that in truffle.js the `solc` optimizer is enabled in order to reduce the contract size and make it deployable.

 ## Denial of Service
 Denial of Service is avoided with the following:
 1. Avoiding unbounded loops.
 The game works with a fixed size game board and all inputs are fixed size.
 2. Having time-based limits.
-If the opponent stops playing the game, the remaining player will be able to end the game and get a refund after 24 hours.
+If the opponent stops playing the game, the remaining player will be able to end the game and get a refund (or be considered the winner, depending on the game state) after 24 hours.

 ## Force sending ether
 Force sending ether is not an issue because the game only works on the amounts deposited by the players.
 Any extra balance is ignored.